I have my own reality show. At least it feels that way when I look on the internet.

 Culture has told us the lie that our young face or our perfect body or our beautiful skin is what makes us beautiful.
 That is not the truth.
 The unrelenting strength that it took to walk every difficult step to become who you are right now, even as you read these words, is what makes you beautiful.

 There is something more important than the way you look: it is the story that you have lived through, the legacy that you earned every time you kept taking the next step and the step.

+Remember this, always.
 You are not a mistake, You are miracle.

 I have grown weary of this watching my own reality show and not liking the main character scenario.
 Perhaps it is time for us to start a revolution.
-A revolution that starts when we believe that our unsurrending spirit is what always has and always will make us ravishing.
+A revolution that starts when we believe that our unsurrendering spirit is what always has and always will make us ravishing.

 A journey that starts when we realize that what we see in the mirror truly is a miracle. #bodypositivity #bodypositive #embraceyourself #embrace #miracle